TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 IMPTORS [4 integers & up to 3 real/real/integer triples]
    Provides the values for a single AMBER-style improper torsional angle parameter.
 The first four integer modifiers give the atom class numbers for the atoms involved in the improper torsional angle to be defined.
 By convention, the third atom class of the four is the trigonal atom on which the improper torsion is centered.
 The torsional angle computed is literally that defined by the four atom classes in the order specified by the keyword.
 Each of the remaining triples of real/real/integer modifiers give the half-amplitude, phase offset in degrees and periodicity of a particular improper torsional term, respectively.
 Periodicities through 3-fold are allowed for improper torsional parameters.

-.. index:: IMPTORSTERM
+.. index:: IMPTORTERM
-.. _KEY-IMPTORSTERM:
+.. _KEY-IMPTORTERM:

-IMPTORSTERM [NONE / ONLY]
+IMPTORTERM [NONE / ONLY]
    Controls use of the AMBER-style improper torsional angle potential energy term.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.

-.. index:: IMPTORSUNIT
+.. index:: IMPTORUNIT
-.. _KEY-IMPTORSUNIT:
+.. _KEY-IMPTORUNIT:

-IMPTORSUNIT [real]
+IMPTORUNIT [real]
    Sets the scale factor needed to convert the energy value computed by the AMBER-style improper torsional angle potential into units of kcal/mole.
 The correct value is force field dependent and typically provided in the header of the master force field parameter file.
-The default value of 1.0 is used, if the IMPTORSUNIT keyword is not given in the force field parameter file or the keyfile.
+The default value of 1.0 is used, if the IMPTORUNIT keyword is not given in the force field parameter file or the keyfile.

 .. index:: INACTIVE
 .. _KEY-INACTIVE: